houtaiwong-toast/weather-app/technical-interview.md

 **Key Areas to Focus On:**
 - Weather data fetching in `App.js`
-- IP-based location detection
-- Server-side weather API calls
-- Data fetching optimization

 **Questions to Consider:**
 - How would you handle multiple rapid ZIP code searches?
 - What's the best way to implement timeout mechanisms?
 - How would you implement retry logic for failed API calls?
-- What caching strategy would you use?
+- What are some data fetching optimizations you could implement?

 ### 3. Performance Optimization
 **Task:** Identify and fix performance issues in the application.

 **Key Areas to Focus On:**
-- Weather icon loading and optimization
+- Image loading and optimization
 - `WMO.json` file optimization
-- Data caching implementation
-- Loading states and skeleton screens

 **Questions to Consider:**
-- How would you optimize the loading of weather icons?
+- How would you optimize the loading of weather icons/images?
 - What strategies would you use to reduce layout shifts?
 - How would you implement proper caching?
 - What loading states would you add to improve user experience?